apache/druid/docs/release-info/upgrade-notes.md

 #### Array ingest mode now defaults to array

-MSQ ingestion context flag `arrayIngestMode` now defaults to `array` instead of `mvd`.
+The SQL-based ingestion query context flag `arrayIngestMode` now defaults to `array` instead of `mvd`.
 This means that SQL `VARCHAR ARRAY` types is no longer implicitly translated and stored in `VARCHAR` columns, but is instead stored as `VARCHAR ARRAY`.
-This change permits other array types such as `BIGINT ARRAY` and `DOUBLE ARRAY` to be inserted with MSQ into their respective array column types instead of failing as they do in `mvd` mode.
+This change permits other array types such as `BIGINT ARRAY` and `DOUBLE ARRAY` to be inserted with MSQ task engine into their respective array column types instead of failing as they do in `mvd` mode.

 To continue to store multi-value strings, modify any insert/replace queries to wrap the array types with the `ARRAY_TO_MV` operator.